 The Learn to Play (LTP) program offered through Navy Youth Hockey Association will take play at the BSC rink which is located at 64 Greenbury Point Rd, Annapolis, MD 21402.

-Upon being accepted into the Learn to Play program, each participant will receive FREE head-to-toe equipment.
-The equipment package includes; a helmet with cage, shoulder pads, elbow pads, hockey pants, shin guards, hockey skates, a hockey stick, jersey, socks and an equipment bag.
-We also recommend a mouth guard and athletic supporter for all participants.
-All equipment is required to be worn during each on-ice session.
-Participants may keep the equipment upon graduating from the Learn to Play program.
+Upon registration, each participant will receive complimentary head-to-toe equipment from CCM.
+Participants will order equipment online and equipment will be shipped directly to the home.
+Due to COVID-19 there will be no in-person fittings.
+Upon registration, participants will be sent a link to the online equipment order form.
+Sizing guides and video tutorials will be provided as a reference for help if needed.
+The equipment provided includes: a helmet with cage, shoulder pads, elbow pads, hockey pants, shin guards, gloves, hockey skates, a hockey stick, jersey, socks, and an equipment bag.
+Participants will be required to purchase their own neck guard, mouth guard, and athletic supporter (jock/jill).
+All equipment is required to be worn during on-ice sessions.
+Participants keep the equipment upon graduating from the Future Caps program.

 The Washington Capitals encourage all Future Caps participants to continue playing hockey!
 Talk to your Coach or Rink Director for the best next step program after Future Caps graduation.

 No. The Future Caps Learn to Play program is offered only to new, first-time participants.
 Sessions are not progressive and participants may only register for one session (Fall, Winter, or Spring).